ozfortress/ssc/docs/api.md

 # API (V1)

-The base path to all requests is: /api/v1
+The base path to all requests is: `/api/v1`

+The version guarantees backwards compatibility: No attribute will change meaning or value.
+However any attributes may be added or additional values become valid.

 All requests must include a valid `key` parameter as part of the query in the url.